-Click the icon to activate the soft proof display mode on your image.
+Click the icon icon to activate the soft proof display mode on your image.
 This allows you to preview your image rendered using a printer profile to see how colors will end up on the final print.
 You can also activate soft proof with the keyboard shortcut Ctrl+S. A message "soft proof" on the bottom left of your image tells you that you are in soft proof display mode.

 Right-click on the icon to open a dialog with the following configuration parameters.
 For each of these parameters, the list of available profiles is read from \$DARKTABLE/share/darktable/color/out and \$HOME/.config/darktable/color/out (where \$DARKTABLE represents darktable's installation directory and \$HOME your home directory).
+Note that these color/out directories are not created by the darktable install; if you need to use one, you must create it yourself.